-- Attend daily Mass and receive the Eucharist if possible, or for those who are not Catholic, to make a spiritual communion or visit a Church.
+- Attend daily Mass and receive the Eucharist if possible.

 - Join in the prayer of the Church, the Liturgy of the Hours.
 Morning and Evening prayer (Lauds and Vespers) are required; The Office of Readings and the minor hours are encouraged.

-- Receive the Sacrament of Reconciliation frequently (Roman Catholics) to restore and nourish their commitment to Christ.
+- Receive the Sacrament of Reconciliation frequently to restore and nourish their commitment to Christ.

 - Pray regularly for the living and deceased members of the Genesee community, including the GLC members.